open-mmlab/mmsegmentation/docs/en/migration/package.md

 ### `mmseg.datasets`

 OpenMMLab 2.0 defines the `BaseDataset` to function and interface of dataset, and MMSegmentation 1.x also follow this protocol and defines the `BaseSegDataset` inherited from `BaseDataset`.
-MMCV 2.x collects general data transforms for multiple tasks e.g. classification, detection, segmenation, so MMSegmentation 1.x uses these data transforms and removes them from mmseg.datasets
+MMCV 2.x collects general data transforms for multiple tasks e.g. classification, detection, segmentation, so MMSegmentation 1.x uses these data transforms and removes them from mmseg.datasets

 |   Packages/Modules    | Changes                                                                                     |
 | :-------------------: | :------------------------------------------------------------------------------------------ |